Skip to main content

 • Heat a large dry pot over medium heat.
 Add peanuts; toast, stirring frequently, until fragrant and lightly browned, 1-2 minutes.
 Carefully transfer 2 tsp peanuts (4 tsp for 4 servings) to a second small bowl for serving.

 • Add a large drizzle of oil to pot with remaining peanuts.
 Stir in onion, ginger, sweet potato, and spice blend until everything is thoroughly coated.
-Cook, stirring frequently, until onion is slightly softened and translucent, 5-7 minutes (if pan seems dry, add another drizzle of oil).
+Cook, stirring frequently, until onion is slightly softened and translucent, 5-7 minutes (if pan seem dry, add another drizzle of oil).

 5